jlperona-teaching/ecs390-spring19/seminars/week01.md

 On [Canvas](https://canvas.ucdavis.edu/courses/356010), you'll have an assignment every week.
 The assignment is *usually* due at 16:00 on the following Monday.

-For [this week's assignment](https://canvas.ucdavis.edu/courses/356010/assignments/310478), tell me if you're currently TAing or not.
+For [this week's assignment](https://canvas.ucdavis.edu/courses/356010/assignments/310478), write down whether or not you're TAing this quarter, and if you're leading discussions.
+It should take you a couple of minutes at most.
-If you are, and you're also leading discussions, I'll need a list of when and where those take place.
+If you're not leading discussions, that's all you need to write.

-See the assignment page for more information.
+If you are leading discussions, please give the class, days, times, and rooms that you're leading discussions in.
+If you're not consistently leading discussions at the same time every week (because you're splitting that duty with someone else, or for any other reason) please also give the dates that you'll be leading discussions.

 ### Reading for Next Week